Skip to main content

 The regulation of estrogen homeostasis is a sophisticated process governed by a multi-organ feedback system, primarily the gut-liver-gonadal axis.
 This axis represents a complex interplay of production, metabolism, and excretion signals that maintain hormonal equilibrium.
 Within this framework, the estrobolome functions as a pivotal regulator.

 The bacterial genes within the estrobolome that encode for glucuronidase and sulfatase enzymes are central to this regulatory capacity.
-These enzymes directly modulate the of estrogens, thereby influencing the systemic endocrine environment.
+These enzymes directly modulate the enterohepatic circulation of estrogens, thereby influencing the systemic endocrine environment.
 Research has identified hundreds of distinct β-glucuronidase enzymes produced by various gut microbial species, each with varying degrees of activity.

 This genetic and enzymatic diversity within the microbiome adds a significant layer of complexity and personalization to estrogen metabolism.
 The composition of an individual’s estrobolome, therefore, becomes a determining factor in their net exposure to active estrogens.